Pradeep-Narayana/Image-Analysis/readme.txt

 6. Ratings

 The results of analysis are written into the "output.txt" file.
-Post that, it generates a thumbnail of the image and stores it in the "output" folder
+Post that, it generates a thumbnail of the image and stores it in the "output" folder.